Volvo V60

-The Volvo V60 is a compact estate (station wagon) produced by Volvo Cars related to the S60.
+The Volvo V60 is a compact executive station wagon (estate car) produced by Volvo Cars related to the S60 mid-size sedan.
 The vehicle was first released in autumn 2010, facelifted in 2014, and is in its second generation since 2018.

 The second generation V60 was launched in 2018 based on the Volvo Scalable Product Architecture platform.
-Both generations feature a "Cross Country" variant with an increased ride height.
+Both generations feature a "Cross Country" variant with a slightly increased (60-mm / 2.4-inch) ground clearance and ride height.